Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: SeBa and model variations

 \subsection{Initial conditions}

-Observations suggest that about half of the stars are in binaries (or in higher order, hierarchical systems) and this fraction seems to increase for more massive stars \citep{stellarmult1}.
-In particular, \citet{Sana2012} showed that the binary fraction reaches $f_b \simeq 0.7$ for stars in the mass range $M \simeq 15-60\, M_{\odot}$.
-These results are based on observations of nearby ($\leq 3 kpc$), young (about 2 Myr old) open clusters and star associations.
+Observations suggest that about half of the stars are in binaries (or in higher order, hierarchical systems) and this multiplicity fraction increases with increasing mass \citep{stellarmult1}.
+In particular, \citet{Sana2012} showed that the binary fraction reaches $f_b \simeq 0.7$ for stars in the mass range $M \simeq 15$-$60\, M_{\odot}$.
 The same observations showed that the orbital period distribution of these young, massive binaries favour short period systems:

-here $p$ are in days and $\pi = -0.55$.
+here the period, $p$ is in days and $\pi = -0.55$.
 Although, other studies suggested somewhat flatter distributions (e.g. \citealt{Kobulnicky_2014} or \citealt{Dunstall} based on observations of B stars in the Tarantula Nebula in the Large Magellanic Cloud).

 According to \citet{Sana2012}, the mass ratio distribution of massive stars is nearly flat, $f_q \propto q^{-0.1}$, while the distribution of eccentricities follows $f_e \propto e^{-0.42}$.
 A similar mass ratio distribution is inferred by \citet{Kobulnicky_2014}, while \citet{Dunstall} finds $f_q \propto q^{-2.9}$ for B stars in the Tarantula Nebula, and \citet{DunstallVIII} finds $f_q \propto q^{-1}$ or O stars in the Tarantula Nebula.